Reading time: 12 minutes

 Palmers has created an entire line of oils, creams and lotions with combinations of cocoa butter, vitamin E, jojoba, aloe and other skin-nourishing ingredients.

 Moisturizers also help to lock moisture in the skin and improve the skin’s elasticity.
-Elasticity measures the skin’s ability to stretch or wrinkle together and resume its original, smooth position.
+Increased elasticity improves the skin’s ability to stretch or wrinkle together and resume its original, smooth position.

 Don’t stress yourself